l-rossi/InclusionReferencesKG/README.md

 # InclusionReferencesKG

-This is the implementation for Lukas Rossi's Bachelor's Thesis "Inclusion of Reference Information in EU Regulations using Knowledge Graphs".
+This is the implementation for Lukas Rossi's bachelor's thesis "Inclusion of Reference Information in EU Regulations using Knowledge Graphs".

 ## Installation

 ### Requirements
-The project works best with a [CUDA](https://docs.nvidia.com/cuda/) installation for slightly improved performance.
-Alternatively,
+The project works either using
-CPU exclusive packages can be used:
+CPU exclusive packages or with a [CUDA](https://docs.nvidia.com/cuda/) installation for slightly improved performance or:

 ### Anaconda (GPU)

 It is recommended to use [Anaconda](https://www.anaconda.com/) to manage the dependencies.
-Simply use:
+From the Anaconda Prompt or after adding Anaconda your Path, simply use:

 ```console
 conda env create -f environment.yml